intel-lab-lkp/linux/Documentation/process/submitting-patches.rst

 chronological history of the patch insofar as possible, regardless of whether the author is attributed via From: or Co-developed-by:.
 Notably, the last
 Signed-off-by: must always be that of the developer submitting the patch.

+Helped-by: gives attribution to the persons that helped the patch authors in a way that didn't directly produce the patch itself.
+For example, someone may provide significant assistance to the authors by researching the schematic of a device that the patch addresses, or by providing the patch authors with some background information required to develop the patch, while contributing no actual source code.
+As a result of no direct patch authorship, no
+Signed-off-by: tags are needed together with Helped-by: tags.

 Note, the From: tag is optional when the From: author is also the person (and email) listed in the From: line of the email header.